If you are going to kayak anywhere in the world, I would put kayaking in Greenland at the top of your list.

 Love Kayaking?
 You’ll also enjoy Kayaking in Antarctica

 Note: Before kayaking in Greenland, it is recommended to learn how to do the wet exit in case you flip in cold water.
-If you can learn the roll and T-rescue. even better!
+If you can learn the roll and T-rescue, even better!

-You must stay a safe distance from both ice bergs and glaciers.
-An iceberg can roll at anytime and as we all know by now, you only see the tip of the iceberg above the water.
+You must stay a safe distance from both icebergs and glaciers.
+An iceberg can roll at any time and as we all know by now, you only see the tip of the iceberg above the water.

 Calving glaciers can be just as deadly.
 If giant chunks of ice fall into the sea, it creates huge waves that can cause a catastrophe.

 Their extensive knowledge of ice allows them to read the situation where they can take safely around the massive bays to explore the ice and coast.

 You are given a dry suit, booties, pfds, and pokes (neoprean mittens to keep your hands warm) and all you have to bring with you is your warm hats and base layers.